JuliaAI/MLJModels.jl/README.md

 ## MLJModels

 Repository of [MLJ](https://github.com/alan-turing-institute/MLJ.jl)
-model interfaces, and for the MLJ model registry.
+model interfaces, as well as the MLJ model registry.

 [MLJ](https://github.com/alan-turing-institute/MLJ.jl) is a
 machine learning toolbox written entirely in julia, but which